jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Some people in the Free and Opensource world think that this amounts to a Linux coup d'etat and some would argue that it is just good business sense.
 One wonders if there are clear signs or if this is the natural evolution of Linux.
 Can Linux survive as an opensource project at this scale or will it have to become a commercially sponsored project?
 For arguments sake, imagine if Red Hat could co-opt all of the Linux desktop market and even the Linux kernel.
 What would that mean financially?

 As of Ubuntu's 18.04 Bionic Beaver edition release, they have dropped the custom Unity shell and returned to using GNOME3.
-Announcement here:

 ### Theming